Glutamic acid: Optical isomerism

 Glutamic acid is chiral; two mirror-image enantiomers exist: (−), and (+).
-The form is more widely occurring in nature, but the form occurs in some special contexts, such as the bacterial capsule and cell walls of the bacteria (which produce it from the form with the enzyme glutamate racemase) and the liver of mammals.
+The form is more widely occurring in nature, but the form occurs in some special contexts, such as the bacterial capsule and cell walls of bacteria (which produce it from the form with the enzyme glutamate racemase) and can be found in small amounts in the liver and other organs of mammals, either directly from dietary sources or from production by the gut microbiota.

 History

 Although they occur naturally in many foods, the flavor contributions made by glutamic acid and other amino acids were only scientifically identified early in the 20th century.
-The substance was discovered and identified in the year 1866 by the German chemist Karl Heinrich Ritthausen, who treated wheat gluten (for which it was named) with sulfuric acid.
+The substance was discovered and identified in 1866 by the German chemist Karl Heinrich Ritthausen, who treated wheat gluten (for which it was named) with sulfuric acid.
 In 1908, Japanese researcher Kikunae Ikeda of the Tokyo Imperial University identified brown crystals left behind after the evaporation of a large amount of kombu broth as glutamic acid.
 These crystals, when tasted, reproduced the novel flavor he detected in many foods, most especially in seaweed.
 Professor Ikeda termed this flavor umami.
 He then patented a method of mass-producing a crystalline salt of glutamic acid, monosodium glutamate.